Mentorioum/mentorioum-docs/README.md

 Use Cases:

-1. `User` creates an empty repository in github with any name
-1. `User` add `mentorbot` as a collaborator to your new project
+# Rollup

-1. `Bot` creates an issue 'Rollup to Mentorium Course' with description like:
+1. `User` goes to 'mentorium-issues' and creates issue 'Rollup to Mentorium Course'
-        `We have next cources to rollup: #c101.
+1. `Bot` sends next message `We have next cources to rollup: #c101.
 Basic React #c101.
 Advanced React etc. Choose cource your want by typing cource id or description.`
-1.  `User` send message `#c101`
+1.  `User` sends message `#c101`
-1.  `Bot`  sends explanation like
-    `Hello there!
-We have rolled you to  #c101.
-Basic React.I'm closing that task` First, you have to configure your repository.
-     As far as you done.
-Write me a comment like '@mentorbot done' About me ...`
+1.  `Bot`  sends messsage `We have rolled up <userlogin> to cource.
+Repository for the cource created at 'c101-basic-react-<userlogin>'.
+Please check that repository was created.
+If everything is ok, then type 'Confirm', otherwise type 'Reject'`
+1. `User` types `Confirm`
+- If `User` types `Rejected`, then `Bot` removes previously created repository and close the task
-1. `Bot` creates next task according to cource aggenda.
+1. `Bot`  closes task and creates next issue in `c101-basic-react-<userlogin>` repository according to cource agenda.